English Language Teacher

 ✨Tip Number 1

 Familiarise yourself with the specific teaching methodologies used at Regent's School of English.
-Understanding their approach to language instruction will help you align your teaching style with their expectations during any interviews or discussions.
+Understanding their approach to General English and Business English will help you align your teaching style with their expectations.

 ✨Tip Number 2

 Network with current or former teachers at Regent's University London.
-They can provide valuable insights into the work environment and may even offer tips on how to stand out as a candidate.
+They can provide valuable insights into the interview process and what qualities the school values in its educators.

 ✨Tip Number 3